 Once you get the hang of posting blogs on your own sites and profiles, you may want to seek out additional opportunities to get your knowledge and content out into the world through guest blogging.
 There are many sites out there that allow users to submit a guest post or become a contributor on their site.
 Putting content out on established, high authority sites will benefit your own blogging efforts as you gain exposure and build authority in your niche field or industry.

 *Guest blogging will also help you build strong backlinks to your site from outside sources, an essential aspect to any reputation management strategy.

-14. Send Out Press Releases
+14. Create Your Own Press Releases

 Similar to guest blogging, press releases are a way to get your name and content out there from a source other than your own to build authority and engagement.
 Unlike guest posts or blogs, press releases serve a more formal purpose to educate the public on a specific matter or to make a form of announcement that is often newsworthy or relevant in a specific industry.
 When working to improve your online presence and reputation, the more ways you can put yourself out there in a positive light to different audiences, the better.

 15. Add a Contact Form to Your Website